Introduction to Graph Neural Networks for Machine Learning Engineers

-~ \\ An attributed graph has a set of nodes, $\mathcal N$, as well as edges that define how the nodes relate to each other.
-To simplify the discussion, we restrict our attention to undirected graphs, so the edges are represented by a weighted, symmetric adjacency matrix, $A=(A_{ij})$ where $i,j \in \mathcal N$.
-An entry $A_{ij}$ is non-zero if an edge connects node $i$ to node $j$ and zero otherwise.
-Each node, $i\in \mathcal N$ has an attribute, $x_i \in \R^\ell$ for some $\ell \in \N$.
-Encoder-decoder models on graphs is a class of machine learning models.
+An \emph{attributed graph}, $\graph$, has a set of nodes, $\mathcal N$, as well as edges that define how the nodes relate to each other.
+We restrict our attention to undirected graphs, so the edges can be represented by a symmetric adjacency matrix, $A=(A_{ij})$ where $i,j \in \mathcal N$.
+An entry $A_{ij}$ is one if an edge connects node $i$ to node $j$ and zero otherwise.
+Because the graph is \emph{attributed,} each node, $i\in \mathcal N$, has an attribute, $x_i \in \R^\ell$ for some $\ell \in \N$.
+An attributed graph is thus defined by \beq \graph = \left(\mathcal N, A, \left(x_i^T\right)_{i\in\mathcal N}\right). \eeq Encoder-decoder models on graphs are a class of machine learning models.
 Machine learning on graphs presents challenges that do not arise in conventional machine learning on vectors, because graphs are irregular data structures and do not have a natural coordinate system.
 In particular, standard convolutional neural networks for image arrays do not work on graphs, because the $k$-hop neighborhoods may be different for every node.
-Nonetheless, a typical first step for machine learning on graphs is to obtain a low-dimensional feature vector for every node that contains all the information that is needed to complete the desired task.
+Nonetheless, a typical first step for machine learning on graphs is to obtain for every node, a low-dimensional feature vector that contains all the information needed to complete the desired task.
 These feature vectors are real vectors that often contain the information needed to represent the local edge structure about each node.